Contact

 Before your appointment

-Patients will be offered an appointment date within four weeks of our booking centre receiving the referral.
-You are welcome to bring a relative, close friend or carer with you to your appointment.
+Once your referral has been received, our booking centre will offer you an appointment date within a reasonable timeframe.
+You are welcome to bring a relative, close friend, or carer with you to your appointment.

 During your appointment

-We aim to see you at the time stated in your appointment letter however please be aware clinics can run late due to unforeseen circumstances.
-We will try to notify you when clinics are delayed.
+We aim to see you at the time stated in your appointment letter; however, please be aware that clinics may occasionally run late due to unforeseen circumstances.
+We will make every effort to notify you if there are delays.

 After your appointment

-If further appointments are required you will be informed of this after the consultation and a follow-up appointment will be booked.
-If you require further investigations the results will be discussed with you at your next follow-up appointment.
+If further appointments are required, you will be informed at the end of your consultation, and a follow-up appointment will be arranged.
+If additional investigations are needed, the results will be discussed with you at your next follow-up appointment.

-Following surgery you will have regular scheduled follow-up appointments with our specialist nurses and dieticians.
-It is imperative that you maintain your post-operative appointments as it is not uncommon for patients following surgery to become deficient in essential vitamins and minerals.
+Following surgery, you will have regular, scheduled follow-up appointments with our specialist nurses and dietitians.
+It is essential that you attend all post-operative appointments, as patients who have undergone bariatric surgery can develop deficiencies in essential vitamins and minerals without appropriate monitoring and support.

 Before surgery